Lynsey Clarke: World Championship

-In 2008 she won a gold in the fours and team event and a bronze medal in the pairs at the 2008 World Outdoor Bowls Championship.
+In 2008, she won a gold in the fours and team event and a bronze medal in the pairs at the 2008 World Outdoor Bowls Championship.
 The success continued in the 2012 World Outdoor Bowls Championship winning another gold medal in the triples and team events.

-In 2020 she was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
+In 2023, she was selected as part of the team to represent Australia at the 2023 World Outdoor Bowls Championship.
+She participated in the women's triples and the women's fours events.
+In the fours, her team won the silver medal after losing to England in the final.
+One week later in the triples (partnering Kelsey Cottrell and Dawn Hayman), the team won the group undefeated and reached the final against New Zealand, going on to win the gold medal.

 Commonwealth Games

 She competed in the 2006 Commonwealth Games Pairs competition with Karen Murphy and won the gold medal.
 In 2014 under her married name of Clarke she competed in the Women's triples at the 2014 Commonwealth Games where she won a silver medal.

 In 2022, she competed in the women's triples and the Women's fours at the 2022 Commonwealth Games.

 Asia Pacific

 Clarke has won nine medals at the Asia Pacific Bowls Championships (two of which were in her maiden name of Armitage).
 The medal haul includes four gold medals, the latest at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland.